Man dies after long standoff in Southwest Decatur

 Another neighbor, Wayne Hoffman, said he saw SWAT members with weapons drawn go into the house to try to apprehend the man.
 About 2:15 p.m., SWAT members were leaving the scene, and Decatur Fire & Rescue was extinguishing the blaze.

-Others responding to the scene were criminal investigation and crisis negotiation teams with Decatur police and Decatur Morgan Hospital ambulance.
+Others responding to the scene were criminal investigation and crisis negotiation teams with Decatur police and the Decatur Morgan Hospital ambulance service.

-A woman answering the phone at DHCA said the school had no comment when asked about a lockdown at the school.

 — mike.wetzel@decaturdaily.com or 256-340-2442.
 Twitter @DD_Wetzel.